-Manchester United Europe is soccer game, being slightly slower with different viewpoint and simpler rules than the famous Kick Off series and Sensible Soccer early in the 90s.
-Although it doesn't beat the big two, still is very playable and great fun to play.
-Released for the Acorn Archimedes, Commodore Amiga, Amstrad CPC, Atari ST, Commodore 64 and ZX Spectrum.
+Manchester United Europe is a side-scrolling soccer game of the early 90s.
+Although it doesn't beat the big two (Kick Off and Sensible Soccer), it's very playable and great fun.
+The game was released for the Acorn Archimedes, Commodore Amiga, Amstrad CPC, Atari ST, Commodore 64 and ZX Spectrum.

-Manchester United is the world's first game based on the famous British club of the same name.
-Although it takes a completely different approach to the big two, Sensible Soccer and Kick Off series, it is still almost as playable if not as much fun!
-The game supports headers, volleys and sliding tackles (hard to master with Kick Off and Sensible).
-The only difficulty may found with mastering the control over your shots.
-But once you do learn, you will begin to reap the benefits immediately.
-Note that players can get suspended for bad fouls while their victim may be injured.
-Both free kicks and corners can be accurately aimed by moving a cursor where you want the ball to land.
+STORY / GAMEPLAY Manchester United is the world's first game based on the famous British Football Club of the same name.
+Although it takes a completely different approach against the big two (Sensible Soccer and Kick Off), it's still almost as playable if not as much fun!
+The game supports headers, volleys and sliding tackles (moves so hard to master with Kick Off and Sensible).
+The only difficulty is to master the control of your shots.
+But once you learn it, you will begin to reap the benefits immediately.
+Note that that players can get suspended for fouls while the opponent may get injured.
+Both free kicks and corners can be accurately aimed by moving a cursor wherever you want the ball to land.
 There's a bit of managing to do via the icon-driven menu system.
-Each member of squad has a position and several individual skill ratings.
-Players aren't set in their abilities though: you can use the selective training option to improve each of six attributes.
-Old players can be sold and new players bought via the transfer system.
-You can attempt to buy any of the players on the transfer list or make a bid for those not listed although they're likely to cost more.
-If another club makes a bid for one of your players you can accept, refuse or even insult the chairman if it's a derisory offer!
+Each team member has its own position and several individual skill ratings.
+The players aren't set by their abilities though: You can use the relevant training option to improve each of the six attributes.
+Old players can be sold and new players can be purchased via the transfer system.
+You can attempt to buy any player of the transfer list or make a bid for those not listed, although they're likely to cost more.
+If another club makes a bid for one of your players you can accept, refuse or even insult the scout if it's a derisory offer!

-Graphics are pretty nice in the Amiga and look identical to the Archimedes version, having pretty detailed pitch and surroundings of the stadiums.
-Player's animations are fine, but I would expect more frames per sprite here.
-But when you score a goal, the game offers one of the best animations seen in a football game back then.
-The delighted goalkeeper runs down the pitch and slides in his knees, taking the applause and cheers from the team's adoring fans while the goal-scored) team is celebrating punching both their hands into the air (!).
-Sound here is great I believe, featuring a pretty cool main-menu tune while there are several random sampled crowd noises, referee whistles etc.
+GRAPHICS / SOUND The visuals are pretty nice on the Amiga and look identical to the Archimedes version, with detailed pitches and surroundings.
+The players' animations are fine, but I would expect more frames per sprite.
+But when you score a goal, the game has one of the best animations ever seen on a football game of the time.
+The happy goalkeeper runs down the pitch and slides on his knees, enjoying the ovation and cheers from the team's fans.
+When a goal is scored, the team is celebrating by clapping both their hands in the air (!).
+The sound on the Amiga is great, featuring a pretty cool main menu tune while there are several random sampled effects like referee's whistles, crowd cheering and more.

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs